Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 ### VPC & Subnets Primer

-* VPC -Virtual Private Cloud: private network to deploy your resources (regional resource)
+* VPC - Virtual Private Cloud: private network to deploy your resources (regional resource)
 * Subnets allow you to partition your network inside your VPC (Availability Zone resource)
 * A public subnet is a subnet that is accessible from the internet
 * A private subnet is a subnet that is not accessible from the internet